elegendre3/underload/README.md

 - try to fix the hacky build.
 Maybe build.sh for now (CP static dir)
 - make gunicorn work with static files (img and css)

+- SPEED
-- speeding up tailor search and-or cache
+-- speeding up tailor search and-or cache
+-- need to do smthg.. more interests will mean more searches, not viable

+- Persistence of interests in Mongo DB
+- Quick user auth
+- -> Interests page render?

 FUNC
 - UK News?